Analysis | What Is a Cold Wallet? A Guide to Popular Crypto Terms

 ● Crypto bridges

 These are software platforms connecting crypto services that can’t otherwise talk to each other.
-They allow users to move tokens from one blockchain to another.
+They allow users to move tokens from one blockchain, or digital ledger, to another.
 These links make it easier for crypto users to invest in a multitude of different projects.
 They also make the ecosystem more interconnected -- and more vulnerable if weaker entities run into trouble.

 ● Bitcoin maximalists